Skip to main content

 The Input properties, Output properties, and Macro properties are covered in the following sections.
 For more information on the Groove properties, please refer to section Groove.

-Audio Routing in Maschine
+Audio routing in Maschine

 Maschine offers a powerful audio routing system that you can finely customize to fit your specific needs.